Rangpur, Bangladesh: Climate

-Rangpur has a humid subtropical climate (Köppen Cwa), also in Trewartha climate classification (subtropical summer wet Cw).
-The 4 seasons of Rangpur generally characterize as a Summer or pre-monsoon season with high Temperature and frequent intense thunderstorms named Nor'westers (March–May), an intense and very wet Monsoon season with substantial flooding in low lying areas (June–September), short and cooler Autumn season (October–November) and lastly, the more pleasant, mild and drier Winter season from (December–February) with warm afternoons and cool mornings, with some cold nights.
-The average annual temperature in Rangpur is 24.9 °C. In Winters, it can be very foggy and nighttime temperature can fall below 5 C whereas, day time temperature remains around 20 C. About 2192 mm of precipitation falls annually, almost all of them falls in the monsoon season (June to September), Although, there is very little rain from November to March, but small amount of Precipitation can be seen due to Western Disturbance coming from the Mediterranean Sea.
-Snow and frost have been recorded in Rangpur, though very rarely.
+Rangpur has a humid subtropical climate (Köppen Cwa), also in the Trewartha climate classification (subtropical summer wet Cw).
+The four seasons of Rangpur are generally characterized as a summer or pre-monsoon season with high temperatures and frequent intense thunderstorms named Nor'westers (March–May); an intense and very wet monsoon season with substantial flooding in low-lying areas (June–September); a short and cooler autumn season (October–November); and lastly, the more pleasant, mild and drier winter season (December–February) with warm afternoons and cool mornings, with some cold nights.
+The average annual temperature in Rangpur is 24.9 °C. In winter, it can be very foggy, and nighttime temperature can fall below 5 C, whereas daytime temperature remains around 20 C. About 2192 mm of precipitation falls annually, almost all of it falling in the monsoon season (June to September), Although there is very little rain from November to March, a small amount of precipitation can be seen due to Western Disturbance coming from the Mediterranean Sea.